updated: 12.11.18 • disclaimer|

 need someone to talk with you, seek help now!

 talk with someone who is likely to listen and you listen too.

 no matter what, do not jump off the bridge. get help now!

 |do you have the warning signs of suicide:

-• talking or writing about feeling hopeless, having no purpose, death, or dying
+• talking or writing about hopelessness, having no purpose, death, or dying

 • increasing the use of alcohol or drugs

 • begin to get your affairs in order